gianghungtien/deriv-app/README.md

 **Please follow the README of each package you intend to work with on how to get set up and their custom scripts.** However, the above scripts can be run from the root directory in the following manner.

 ### Package names
-Each package is named with the `@deriv/` prefix, however for the scripts above, you do not need to add the `@deriv/` prefix as the scripts already prefix the 1st argument of the script with `@deriv/`. **However**, if you do use the `lerna` CLI directly, then you will need to use the full package name including the `@deriv/` prefix.

 You can find the names of packages by first navigating to the `packages` folder.
 Each subfolder is a package, and contains a `package.json` file.
 The value of the `name` key in `package.json` is the package name.